Product images of HMS 'Fawn' (1856)

 HMS 'Fawn' (1856)

 Scale: Unknown.
 Sectional model showing the temporary rudder arrangement for HMS 'Fawn' (1856) made of wood and metal.
-The underwater hull is painted a copper colour to indicate sheathing with the upperworks finished in black, all of which are divided by a thin white line at the waterline.
-On the stern is the name 'Fawn' which is split over both models and is on a raised cartouche painted in gold.
+The underwater hull is painted a copper colour to indicate sheathing with the upperworks finished in black all of which are divided by a thin white line at the waterline.
+On the stern is the name 'Fawn' which is split over both models and on a raised cartouche painted in gold.
 Internally the model is decked and finished with a single sheet of varnished wood with individual planks marked in ink.
-There is a cross section of the trunking below which the propeller and stern frame form part of the other half of the model.
+There is a cross section of the trunking supporting the two bladed screw propeller which can be raised or lowered on a metal frame.
+The stern frame is complete with gudgeons with a metal skeg and strapping on the lower section of the stern frame.
+There is also a metal rudder fitted to the lower end of the skeg rising up through the stern to deck level to which is fitted a metal tiller with block and tackle steering.
 The whole model is mounted on a polished mahogany baseboard and further supported by two wooden shores.
-This model is the starboard side of a complete model that divides longitudinally and is held together by thumbscrews.
+This model is the port side of a complete model that divides longitudinally and is held together by thumbscrews.
 The model number "1" is displayed on the base.
-Plaques inscribed "After part of HMS 'Fawn with Temporary rudder in place.
+Plaques are inscribed "After part of HMS 'Fawn with Temporary rudder in place.
 Proposed by Admiral Sir J Commerell KCB VC 1874" and "15 After part of HMS 'Fawn with temporary rudder hung in place.
 Proposed by Admiral Sir J Commerell KCB VC 1874".

 - National Maritime Museum, Greenwich, London